Rohannorden2121/FungiMap/README.md

 ## Technical Achievements

 ### Methodological
-Improves from existing approaches.
-This project uses k-mer matching with machine learning algorithms to find a solutiton to vague taxonomic assignments.
-Using memory management algorithms allows analysis on basic hardware.
-The validation approach also allows strong performance across diverse ecological environments (forest soils to marine).
+Improves existing approaches.
+Uses k-mer matching with machine learning algorithms to find a solutiton to taxonomic assignments.
+Using memory management algorithms allows analysis on basic computers.
+Validation approach also allows strong performance through diverse ecological environments (forest soils to marine).

 ### Software
 -reducibility/scalability (docker/singularity)
 -Snakemake (increase efficiency of complex tasks- compilation and processing)

 ### Research Impact
-FungiMap takes a stab at solving barriers in fungal ecology research by allowing advanced genomic analysis accessible to researchers (also generally this study being unrepresented).
+FungiMap takes a stab at solving barriers in fungal ecology research by allowing advanced genomic analysis easily reachable by researchers and scientists (also generally this study being unrepresented).
 The platform allows early pathogen detection in agricultural systems.
 Environmental monitoring also supports conservation efforts through quick ecosystem health assessments.

 ## Start for demo